-With the less command, among other options, like search a string, you can navigate up and down, use the lowercase \mathbf{q} to quit and return to the command line prompt.
+With the less command, among other options, like search a string, you can navigate up and down, use the lowercase q to quit and return to the command line prompt.

-One other option to get help about a something is searching in in the manual pages, simply provide what you want to know about as argument of the man command.
-Examples:
+One other option to get help about a something is searching in in the manual pages, however, in this specific virtual server, the filesystem is minimized to save space and manual pages are not available.